-- 18.1.
-Bodywork must represent the manufacturer's original profile and may include any optional extras available directly from the manufacturer. - 18.1.1.
-Bumpers must be fitted. - 18.1.2.
+18.1.
+Bodywork must represent the manufacturer's original profile and may include any optional extras available directly from the manufacturer.

+18.1.1.
+Bumpers must be fitted.

+18.1.2.
 Paintwork must be one colour or manufacturer's original colour scheme.
-No primer is to be visible. - 18.1.3.
-Vehicles must not have wheel arch extensions, unless fitted by the manufacturer as a standard item to the body shape. - 18.1.4.
+No primer is to be visible.
+18.1.3.
+Vehicles must not have wheel arch extensions, unless fitted by the manufacturer as a standard item to the body shape.

+18.1.4.
 All major internal trim as fitted to the body type by its original manufacturer when offering it for sale must be retained.
+Major internal trim includes headlining, inside door panels (which may be replaced with representative material) for all doors and /or rear side panels alongside the rear seat (for a 2 door car), carpets and rear seats.
+It does not include parcel shelfs, boot carpet or boot side trims.

-This trim will include headlinings, inside door panels, carpets and rear seats. - 18.1.5.
-Front seats may be improved or replaced. - 18.1.6.
-The trim, including the rear seat may be cut to allow the fitting of a safety cage. - 18.1.7.
-If equipped with a non standard fuel tank it must be separated from the driver/passenger compartment by a protective bulkhead of non-flammable material preventing the passage of fluid or flame. - 18.1.8.
-Full harness seat belts may be fitted. - 18.1.9.
+18.1.5.
+Front seats may be improved or replaced.
+18.1.6.
+The trim, including the rear seat may be cut to allow the fitting of a safety cage.

+18.1.7.
+If equipped with a non standard fuel tank it must be separated from the driver/passenger compartment by a protective bulkhead of non-flammable material preventing the passage of fluid or flame.

+18.1.8.
+Full harness seat belts may be fitted.

+18.1.9.
 Guards may be fitted beneath the vehicle to provide protection from damage.